Sumi Deguchi: The Second Oomoto Incident

 The defense council filed an appeal and submitted the bail applications for Onisaburo, Sumi, and Uchimaru.
 The bail was denied and the three were transfeered to a prison in Kita-ku, Osaka.
 Sumi was put into a cell shared with four to five female prisoners.
 As she gave half of her meals to them, they took good care of her.
 Her naivete, which was not impaired by a long term imprisonment, impressed the judicial officials, too.
 The chief judge Tsunao Takano told to her lawyers that he was surprised at and was impressed with her answers as innocent as a child during the trial.
 When the Chief of the Criminal Affairs Bureau of the Ministry of Justice watched her through a small observation window of her cell, she spoke to him in a carefree manner, inviting him to come inside for a chat as if the cell were her home.
 Later the Chief told to his colleagues that he had met a great woman.
 When appearing in court, to groom herself in a feminine manner, Sumi applied makeup by painting her face white with powdered toothpaste, instead of white powder which she did not have.
 She was consoled by the letters and drawings which her daughters and grandchildren sent her almost daily.
 She returned letters written in Hiragana, expressing her love for them, concern for Onisaburo and her sons-in-law Uchimaru and Michimaru Deguchi (who married Sumi's fifth daughter Hisae.
 He was sentenced to five years in prison, however, was released on bail due to hemoptysis.), and gratitude to God.

 In July 1942, the second trial convicted all the defendants only in the violation of Peace Preservation Law, including Sumi and Uchimaru, not guilty.
-Lese majesty was convicted guilty and Onisaburo was sentenced to five years in prison.
-In August, seventy-year-old Onisaburo, fifty-nine-year-old Sumi and thirty-nine-year-old Uchimaru were released on bail and thus ended six years and four months of Sumi's detention.
+Onisaburo was convicted guilty of lesè-majestè was sentenced to five years in prison.
+In August, the seventy-year-old Onisaburo, fifty-nine-year-old Sumi and thirty-nine-year-old Uchimaru were released on bail and thus ended six years and four months of Sumi's detention.
 In September, Onisaburo and Sumi visited Nao's grave.
 Before and after the First Oomoto Incident, the grave was forced by the authorities to be altered twice.
 Upon the Second Oomoto Incident, the grave was destroyed and the coffin was moved to the communal cemetery.
 The grave marker was erected upon the soil where her belly should have been, according to the instruction from the Section Chief of The Special Higher Police who claimed that Nao was such a great sinner that her soul would not rest in peace unless her head was trampled on by the people.